ecnivs/NasmOS/README.md

 # NASM OS
 ## Overview
-**NASM OS** is a simple of what a barebones operating system can be.
-It consists of a basic bootloader and a kernel that prints a message, showcasing the very first steps in OS development.
+**NASM OS** is a simple demonstration of a barebones operating system.
+It consists of a minimal bootloader and a basic kernel that displays a message, showcasing the foundational steps in OS development.

 ![swappy-20241026-143109](https://github.com/user-attachments/assets/5429ea05-1624-49b4-af41-a0d588c971ff)